tambapps/groovy-shell-user-manual/shell-works/index.md

 - setFinalMessage(String) -> set the message of the final notification, notification that will be displayed when the shell work is finished, even if silent
 - setNotificationBigText(Boolean) -> set whether the final should be larger to display a long message

+## Defining classes in a Shell Works

+If you want to define classes you'll need to use the [special prompt comment](https://tambapps.github.io/groovy-shell-user-manual/shell-general/#special-comment-prompt)